qdm12/My-Computing-course/05. Python and setup/readme.md

 Now that you are ready to write some Python well... [lesson 6][lesson_06]

+## What did you learn?
+- Run Python code with a Vagrant VM
+- Setup Python and Liclipse
+- Create modules and test them in Liclipse
+- Use of `.gitignore` to ignore files in Git
+- Syntax and runtime errors in Python and Liclipse

 ## To add to your resume
 - Python 2.7
 - Liclipse